SpongePowered/SpongeDocs/README.md

 ## Licensing

-The Sponge Documentation is licensed under the [Creative Commons - Share-Alike license](LICENSE.txt), while all code samples are licensed under the [MIT license](MIT-LICENSE.txt).
+The Sponge Documentation is licensed under the [Creative Commons - Share-Alike license](LICENSE.txt).

 You can read more about our licensing situation on the [documentation itself](https://docs.spongepowered.org/stable/en/about/license.html).